Brenden Abbott: Attempts to transfer

 A 1994 warrant for questioning remains in place with Adelaide Criminal Prosecutions Branch for one count of armed robbery in Glenelg, South Australia.
 In mid-2008, Abbott applied for an interstate transfer to South Australia to address the outstanding warrant.
 The application followed official statements by Adelaide detective Sid Thomas, in The Advertiser in 2008, that detectives were travelling to Queensland to question Abbott at Woodford Correctional Centre, although no such interview has ever occurred.
-In December 2010, Abbott's application for a South Australian transfer was approved by the Queensland Attorney-General, and the South Australian Attorney-General's decision is pending.
-On 12 June 2011, The Advertiser reporter Nigel Hunt incorrectly reported that Abbott had filed for a Supreme Court Judicial Review regarding the application to transfer to face the charges.
-Hunt's story concludes with an unnamed source's suspicions that Abbott could have committed not just the one he is sought for questioning over, but multiple robberies in South Australia.
+In December 2010, Abbott's application for a transfer to South Australian was approved by the Queensland Attorney-General, and the South Australian Attorney-General's decision was pending.
+On 12 June 2011, The Advertiser journalist Nigel Hunt incorrectly reported that Abbott had filed for a Supreme Court judicial review of the application to transfer him.
+Hunt's story concluded with an unnamed source's suspicions that Abbott might have committed not just the offence he was sought for questioning over, but a number of robberies in South Australia.

-During Abbott's Queensland sentence, Western Australia twice refused Abbott's transfer applications in 2005 and 2008 to return to the state to complete his sentence.
-In 2004 Queensland authorities approved an interstate transfer but Western Australian Attorney-General Jim McGinty refused to accept him.
+While Abbott was serving his Queensland sentence, Western Australia refused his applications in 2005 and 2008 to be transferred to that state to complete his sentence.
+In 2004, Queensland authorities approved an interstate transfer but Western Australian Attorney-General Jim McGinty refused to accept him.
 In early 2007, Abbott re-applied to be transferred to Western Australia and that was approved by the Queensland Attorney-General in 2008.
-However, former WA Corrective Services Minister, Margaret Quirk, promptly released a media statement rejecting Abbott's bid to return home.
-Abbott had unsuccessfully applied for transfer to Western Australia four times in response to outstanding warrants.
-In May 2010, Glenn Cordingley of The Sunday Times in Perth, cited an unnamed Western Australian police source who alleged that WA authorities "had a cell waiting" for Abbott, although there had been no official confirmation of such.
+However, then WA Corrective Services Minister, Margaret Quirk, promptly issued a media statement rejecting Abbott's bid to return home.
+He had unsuccessfully applied for transfer to Western Australia four times in response to outstanding warrants.
+In May 2010, Glenn Cordingley of The Sunday Times in Perth, cited an unnamed Western Australian police source who alleged that WA authorities "had a cell waiting" for Abbott, although there had been no official confirmation of that.